Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Application to Griffiths' conjecture

+Let us recall that a $(k,k)$-form is \emph{strongly positive} if and only if all of its wedge products against a positive form of complementary bi-degree give a non negative volume form (cf. \cite[Chapter III, (1.1) Definition]{Dem01} for the definition of strongly positive form, the one just given being usually a characterization).
+Now, strongly positive forms are positive but the converse is not true in general.
+However, strongly positive $(k,k)$-forms and positive $(k,k)$-forms do coincide for $k=0,1,n-1,n$, \cite[Chapter III, (1.9) Corollary]{Dem01}.
+Thus, $\Xia$ is also a strongly positive $(1,1)$-form.

-This means precisely that the Chern curvature $\Xia$ is a closed positive $(1,1)$-form (in fact a strongly positive $(1,1)$-form, cf. \cite[Chapter III, (1.1) Definition]{Dem01} for the definition of strongly positive form).
-Since the wedge product of strongly positive forms is again strongly positive \cite[Chapter III, (1.11) Proposition]{Dem01}, then all wedge powers of $\Xia$ are again strongly positive, and hence positive.
-Now, it is straightforward to see that the push-forward of a closed positive form under a proper holomorphic map is again a closed positive form.
+Since the wedge product of strongly positive forms is again strongly positive \cite[Chapter III, (1.11) Proposition]{Dem01}, then all wedge powers of $\Xia$ are again strongly positive.
+Now, it is straightforward to see that the push-forward of a closed strongly positive form under a proper holomorphic submersion is again a closed strongly positive form \cite[Chapter III, (1.17) Proposition]{Dem01}.
 Thus, we obtain immediately the next proposition.

 \begin{prop} If $(E,h)\to X$ is a Griffiths semipositive vector bundle, then the closed forms